Repository Standards

 • CHANGELOG.md - Version history

-• galaxy.yml - Collection metadata
+• galaxy.yml - Collection metadata, dependencies with lower bounds only

 Testing Philosophy